Our future’s looking bright, exciting and sustainable

-Central to the plan was a second performance space, an accessible 172-seat studio built within the existing building, which has now been completed and is scheduled to host its first production in June 2022.
+Central to the plan was a second performance space, an accessible 172-seat studio built within the existing building, which has now been completed and is now open with its first production in August 2022.
 A flexible space, this additional venue will showcase new writing and touring productions from across Scotland and UK, whilst also broadening the Theatre’s already-strong artistic programme.
 It’s all part of our drive to expand both existing and new audiences, to support and create jobs, and to engage with a wider range of artists from all over Scotland and the UK.

 When the plans were announced, Colin Liddell, Chair of Pitlochry Festival Theatre said: